NREL/Spawn/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 (ZoneGroup) represents 8 floors (ZoneGroup multiplier = 8).
 Clone
 representations were made for comparisons:

+.. _fig-original-multistory-idf:

 .. figure:: media/image007.png
    :alt: Original Multistory IDF
    :name: fig:original-multistory-idf
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

-   Original Multistory IDF [fig:original-multistory-idf]
+   Original Multistory IDF

 In the figure above, each “middle” zone represents 4 zones.
 The middle “floor” represents 8 floors.
 Additionally, each of the windows has a